0davidog/CI_PP5_VideoDrome/README.md

 <em>[As a new user, I want to be able to register an account on the website using my email address and password.](https://github.com/0davidog/VideoDrome/issues/1)</em>

 Users are able to register for an account thanks to django-allauth.
 Email confirmation is required.
-Signing up provides access to benefits such as saved address, order history, wishlist and reviews.
+Signing up provides access to benefits such as saved address, order history, wish list and reviews.

 <em>[As a registered user, I want to be able to log in to my account securely so that I can shop easily with my saved information.](https://github.com/0davidog/VideoDrome/issues/2)</em>